-The Austin A40 Farina was launched at the 1958 Paris Motor Show, and met with a stifled reception, even though very few people could have realised that the car would go on to be recognised as among the most important vehicles that the company would ever produce.
+The Austin A40 Farina was launched at the 1958 Paris Motor Show, and met with a stifled reception, although few could have realised that the car would gain such recognition – changing the concept of how multi-functional vehicles would develop well into the 21st century.

-Firstly, the Austin A40 Farina was noteworthy because it was the first post-war Austin to be designed out with the BMC organisation, marking the onset of a long and highly successful association with Pininfarina.
+Firstly the Austin A40 Farina is noteworthy because it was the first post-war Austin to be designed out with the BMC organization, signaling the onset of a long and highly successful association with Pininfarina.

 The Austin A40's structure was all-new and very attractively styled, with a wider track and a longer wheelbase.
 However, the car's original power plant, including the engine, the transmission, the rear axle, the hydro-mechanical braking and the suspension — were modified versions of A35 equipment.